GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

   ...
 # tftest skip
 ```
-After provisioning this change and in case of managed certitifcates - you verified that the certificate is already provisioned, you may remove old `default` certificate
+After provisioning this change, and verifying that the new certificate is provisioned (in the case of managed certificates), you can remove the old `default` certificate.

 <!-- TFDOC OPTS files:1 -->
 <!-- BEGIN TFDOC -->